After a year of research, I decided to go full-time on building @LockcardApp with @xinyifu in September 2021.

-Xinyi had been learning French for a while, but her initial enthusiasm was dying out.
+Xinyi had been learning French for a while, but her initial enthusiasm was dying out as she became increasingly preoccupied with other activities.
 She found it increasingly difficult to take in new language data, especially memorizing vocabulary.

 We believe the journey to learning a language is long and arduous, making users feel like they are progressing very slowly after a while (aka the learning plateau).
 We are also aware from secondary research that young learners have an increasingly lower attention span, making it very hard to recall information.

 The goal is to understand vocabulary learners more holistically, their motivations and fears in life, then to investigate their experience with existing apps so that we can remove those painpoints and make the learning experience more meaningful and effective.

 We conducted 12 user interviews with people who had reached an intermediate level in their secondary language.
 You can view all our user research on Figma.

 From the interviews, we were able to dress three personas that would help us empathize with our future end-users beyond their experience on the app: life-long learners, casual learners and exam-oriented learner.
 They are distinct in motivation, cognitive activities (e.g. planning, reviewing, solving problems and measuring progress) and behaviours.
 You can view all personas on Figma.